Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 CycloSPORINE (Systemic): Sevelamer may decrease the serum concentration of CycloSPORINE (Systemic).
 Monitor therapy

 Levothyroxine: Sevelamer may decrease the serum concentration of Levothyroxine.
-Management: Consider separating administration of sevelamer and levothyroxine by at least several hours whenever possible in order to decrease the risk of a significant interaction.
+Management: Separate administration of sevelamer and levothyroxine by at least 4 hours to decrease the risk of a significant interaction.
 Monitor clinical and laboratory response to levothyroxine closely when used together with sevelamer.
 Consider therapy modification

 Mycophenolate: Sevelamer may decrease the serum concentration of Mycophenolate.
 Management: Administer mycophenolate at least 2 hours prior to sevelamer administration.
 Consider therapy modification

-Quinolone Antibiotics: Sevelamer may decrease the absorption of Quinolone Antibiotics.
+Quinolones: Sevelamer may decrease the absorption of Quinolones.
 Management: Administer oral quinolones at least 2 hours before or 6 hours after sevelamer.
+Exceptions: LevoFLOXacin (Oral Inhalation).
 Consider therapy modification

 Tacrolimus (Systemic): Sevelamer may decrease the serum concentration of Tacrolimus (Systemic).
 Monitor therapy